lunarmodules/Penlight/docs/penlight.md

 So the Penlight library provides the formal way and the informal way, without imposing any preference.
 You can do it formally like:

-    require 'pl.utils'
+    local utils = require 'pl.utils'
-    pl.utils.printf("%s\n","hello, world!")
+    utils.printf("%s\n","hello, world!")

 or informally like:

     require 'pl'
     utils.printf("%s\n","That feels better")

-`require 'pl'` makes all the separate Penlight modules available, without needing to require them each individually.
+`require 'pl'` makes all the separate Penlight modules available, without needing to require them each individually..
+Generally, the formal way is better when writing modules, since then there are no global side-effects and the dependencies of your module are made explicit.

-This is also commonly done like so, especially when writing modules:

-    local utils = require 'pl.utils'
-    utils.printf("The answer is %d\n",42)
+With Penlight after 0.9, please note that `require 'pl.utils'` no longer implies that a global table `pl.tuils` exists, since these new modules are no longer created with `module()`.

 Penlight will not bring in functions into the global table, or clobber standard tables like 'io'.  require('pl') will bring tables like 'utils','tablex',etc into the global table _if they are used_.
-This 'load-on-demand' strategy ensures that the whole kitchen sink is not loaded up front.
+This 'load-on-demand' strategy ensures that the whole kitchen sink is not loaded up front,  so this method is as efficient as explicitly loading required modules.

 You have an option to bring the `pl.stringx` methods into the standard string table.
 All strings have a metatable that allows for automatic lookup in `string`, so we can say `s:upper()`.
 Importing `stringx` allows for its functions to also be called as methods: `s:strip()`,etc: